 The idea that a great GMAT score is the only way for a person from an over-represented group to stand out, is not entirely correct.
 There are many ways in which you can differentiate your profile; these ways have nothing to do with your GMAT score.

-In fact, at CrackVerbal, we have seen many candidates make it into reputed B-Schools in spite of low GMAT scores.
+In fact, at CrackVerbal, we have seen many candidates make it into reputed B-Schools in spite of being not so happy with their GMAT scores.
 Samvit Roy and Shripad Sonavay both scored 690 on the GMAT and got into Schulich School of Business, while Vivek Saurabh got into Purdue and Pittsburgh with just a 630 on his GMAT.

-But if you’re aiming for B-Schools with average GMAT scores above 710, retaking might be worth it.
+P.S.
+If you’re aiming for B-Schools which accept applicants with GMAT scores above 710, retaking the GMAT might be worth it.

-There’s a wide range of schools you can apply to if your score falls within this range.
-If you build a strong MBA application, you could get into some great B-Schools around the world.
+There’s a wide range of schools you can apply to if your GMAT score is between 600 and 650 .
+If you build a strong MBA application, you could possibly get into some great B-Schools around the world.

 To get into reputed schools with a score in the range of 600-650 is not easy, but you can still make it if you can differentiate your profile from the rest.
 Having generic achievements, skills, and qualifications will not help your chances of getting into a B-School.

 However, if you’re looking at getting into any of the top 30 B-Schools in the US and Europe or even the leading B-Schools in India, like ISB, IIM-A, IIM-B, etc., you may want to retake the GMAT.
-A higher score will drastically improve your chances of getting into the tier-1 business schools around the world.
+A higher score will drastically improve your chances of getting into tier-1 business schools.

-Analyze the scenarios mentioned earlier in this post, see which ones apply to you, and work on ensuring that the same things do not go wrong the next time around.
+Analyze the scenarios resulting in GMAT aspirants’ low scores mentioned earlier in this post, identify the ones that apply to you, and work on it to ensure that the same problems do not occur when you retake the GMAT.